 parts are flame, laser or induction hardened

 parts are forged, not cast

 the minimum SHD value is higher than ~ 1.2 mm

-there is a distinct interface between base material and hardened layer
+there is a distinct interface between hardened material and core material

 backscattering within the base material is of sufficiently high intensity for ultrasonic frequencies of 20 MHz